basilfx/TRADFRI-Hacking/MODULES.md

 ## Types of modules
-Many TRÅDFRI products make use of a common board that houses the microcontroller that is responsible for running the firmware and ZigBee.
+Many TRÅDFRI products make use of a common board that houses the microcontroller that is responsible for running the firmware and Zigbee.
 This makes it for IKEA much easier to reuse hardware, especially from a certification perspective.